poorsquinky/resume/resume.md

 * Made hardware compatibility improvements to the Linux kernel ATM driver
 * Major contributor of enterprise features to the Bugzilla project
 * Deployed, integrated, and managed source code management systems.
-Performed a massive data migration from legacy services.
+Performed a massive data migration from legacy services
-* Devised new product testing and automation processes.
+* Devised new product testing and automation processes
-* Acted in an advisory role to the IT department for network security and server architecture issues.
+* Acted in an advisory role to the IT department for network security and server architecture issues

 ### 2001: Ten Square, San Jose, CA
 Systems Administrator

 * "Tool software guy" on the systems administration team.
-Developed a reverse proxy application, encrypted file transfer GUI, and VPN monitoring and administration tool.
+Developed a reverse proxy application, encrypted file transfer GUI, and VPN monitoring and administration tool

 ### 2000-2001: Coreon, Inc., Fremont, CA
 Network Operations Engineer

-* Provided network and services support for users within the company.
+* Provided network and services support for users within the company
-* Managed Solaris and Linux systems for the company's West coast NOC.
+* Managed Solaris and Linux systems for the company's West coast NOC
-* Provided network fault detection and resolution for multiple customer networks.
+* Provided network fault detection and resolution for multiple customer networks

 ### 1999-2000: Covad Communications, Santa Clara / San Jose, CA
 Senior NOC Analyst

-* Coordinated multi-carrier circuit maintenance as top escalation tier for a nationwide circuit-switched data network.
+* Coordinated multi-carrier circuit maintenance as top escalation tier for a nationwide circuit-switched data network
-* Developed applications for automated testing of new collocation equipment and circuits.
+* Developed applications for automated testing of new collocation equipment and circuits
-* Was placed on a number of special projects including Unix systems administration and network penetration testing (Red Team).
+* Was placed on a number of special projects including Unix systems administration and network penetration testing (Red Team)

 ### 1993-1997: InterComm Internet Services, Sparks, NV
 Co-owner

-* Helped convert a local BBS into an internet service provider with over a thousand users.
+* Helped convert a local BBS into an internet service provider with over a thousand users
-* Responsible for all aspects of the company's operation, from managing employees, software engineering, systems and network architecture, to sales, marketing, graphic design, and technical support.
+* Responsible for all aspects of the company's operation, from managing employees, software engineering, systems and network architecture, to sales, marketing, graphic design, and technical support